mvtea/mvtea.github.io/_pages/about.md

 Opportunities for outreach and teaching have proven my favorite aspects of studying astronomy.
 I've been the **Student Director of Van Vleck Observatory** at Wesleyan since 2019, giving me the responsibility of training students to observe on our 24" Perkin research telescope and helping to maintain the telescope facilities.
 I am also a co-founder of Wesleyan's astronomy club, **WesAstro**, alongside Benjamin C.O.
 Martinez (B.A.
 '21) and Gilberto Garcia (B.A.
 '20).
 To hear more about this and other outreach and teaching I'm involved in, please see my [Outreach](mvtea.github.io/outreach) and [Teaching](mvtea.github.io/teaching) pages.

-*If you're looking to get in touch, my contact info can be found on my [CV](mvtea.github.io/cv) page -- so can my CV, of course!*
+*If you're looking to get in touch, my contact info can be found in the sidebar to the left.
+My CV can be found on my [CV](mvtea.github.io/cv) page.*